-I strongly suggest that should you be here, you take the opportunity to stroll along the shores of Tonlé Sap Lake.
-And while you're about it, don't be afraid to strike up a conversation with some of the locals.
+I strongly suggest that should you be here, and that you take the opportunity to stroll along the shores of Tonlé Sap Lake.
+And while you're at it, don't be afraid to strike up a conversation with some of the locals.
 You'll be surprised how easy it is and just how open-minded and accommodating these friendly folk are.
 I found it fascinating chatting to some of these incredible humble people.

 It may not have the same exacting standards as the cities in neighbouring countries, but it does have a unique and historical charm like no other.
-I for one love it here.
+I, for one, love it here.
 Strolling around the quaint and quirky streets was a real treat and the Cambodian people who irk out a modest living, are remarkably friendly.

-It all began with a short Tuk Tuk ride from the Monoreach Angkor Hotel into town at a cost of just $1.
-Tuk Tuks here are not quite the same as those in Thailand, but that was to be expected.
-The distance from the hotel to Siem Reap was so short that we could easily have walked, but trying to escape the gantlet of local cab drivers is a risky business and simply cannot be ignored.
+It all began with a short Tuk Tuk ride from the Monoreach Angkor Hotel into town at the cost of just $1.
+The Tuk Tuks here are not quite the same as those in Thailand, but that's as would be expected here.
+The distance from the hotel to Siem Reap was so short that we could easily have walked, but trying to escape the gauntlet of local cab drivers is a risky business and cannot be ignored.

-Our German friend couldn't resist the temptation to sample some of the crocodile and snake on offer.
+Our German friend couldn't resist the temptation to sample some of the crocodile and snakes on offer.
 Being a vegetarian, I opted to observe rather than to participate in this local feasting frenzy.
 All said and done, the crocodile and snake I was told, tasted just like chicken.

-What I liked most (well almost) about Siem Reap was the book shops, most of whom sold books with photocopied pages that were hurriedly bound together.
-Nonetheless the books were priceless, even though many were sold for a dollar or two at the most.
+What I liked most (well almost) about Siem Reap was the bookshops, most of whom sold books with photocopied pages that were hurriedly bound together.
+Nonetheless, the books were priceless, even though many get sold for a dollar or two at the most.

 The memories I felt there will always hold a special place in my heart.
 But before I wished the humble lady on her way, I was surrounded by several youngsters asking if they too could have some cash.
-What really surprised me was how young these kids were and when on closer inspection, I noticed some of them had missing limbs.
+What surprised me was how young these kids were, and when on closer inspection, I noticed some of them had missing limbs.

-The next day after breakfast we set off to see the ancient temple ruins of Angkor Wat.
+The next day after breakfast, we set off to see the ancient temple ruins of Angkor Wat.
 It's possibly the most visited site in all of Cambodia and what a majestic presence it is when you first set eyes on it.

 Depending on how much time you want to spend roaming around the massive temple grounds, make sure you take plenty of water with you as it could be while before you find any of the locals selling refreshments.
 It can get pretty hot wandering in and around and up and down the temple.
 Be prepared for at least half a day sightseeing.